dendronhq/dendron-site/vault/dendron.topic.teams.md

 ## More helpful stuff

 ### Sync git repos
-You can use the source code panel to pull all repos and push all repos
+You can use the source code panel to pull all repos and push all repos.
+Download the [gitlens](https://github.com/eamodio/vscode-gitlens) extension and use the commits panel to push and pull everything at once.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/push-and-pull.jpg)